 At shrines, one should bow at the torii gate first.
 (At the end of the visit, when you reach the torii, you should also bow to the main shrine building.)

-Wash your hands and rinse your mouth at the hand basin.
+Wash your hands and rinse your mouth with the hand basin.
 This is a simplified version of misogi (cleansing), an important Shinto ritual.

 The approach to the shrine should be on the right or left side of the path, not in the middle, as this is the path of the gods.